TolmaSh/TolmaSh/README.md

 ### Hi there 👋
 ### I'm Anatolii Movchan.
 <b>
-FrontEnd developer who has a results-focused attitude to creating SPA, using React(JS/TS), Redux.
+FrontEnd developer who has a results-focused attitude to creating SPA, using React/NextJS (JS/TS).

 I spend my free time in <a href="https://www.codewars.com/users/TolmaSh" rel="nofollow">Codewars</a> and programming tutorials because in the future I see myself as a Senior FrontEnd developer.